Membership Categorization, Conversational Analysis

 Mundane Reasoning - Melvin Pollner - Philosophy of the Social Sciences.1974.
 Melvin Pollner examined the ways in which this reality the ordinarily unquestioned conviction of an out there, public or objective world - is produced and sustained in ordinary interaction.
 This work on mundane reasoning is remarkable on several counts.
 First, Mel turned these issues from airy philosophical speculations to grounded empirical evidence studies, examining the actual uses of mundane reason in an ordinary setting, a municipal traffic court.
 Mel showed how the very same problems in recognizing and sustaining a sense of an objective reality routinely arose and were handled in ordinary, everyday exchanges in traffic court through the processes of mundane reasoning.

 In an article published with Lynn Wikler in 1985, Mel provided a detailed case study of these processes of reality construction by analyzing how a family produced and sustained a version of their five year old daughter as of normal intelligence and verbal competence against clinical diagnoses of profound retardation.
-Mel argued that mundane reason's assumption of the objectivity of the world generated everyday puzzles or anomalies on the order of how come he saw it and you did not?
+Mel argued that mundane reasoning's assumption of the objectivity of the world generated everyday puzzles or anomalies on the order of how come he saw it and you did not?
 If there is one real world available to all, how can two people see or experience it differently?
-But mundane reason also provided ways of resolving these nascent reality disjunctions while preserving the notion of one common real world; notably, by discrediting one version as the product of a faulted or inadequate method of observing the world.
+But mundane reasoning also provided ways of resolving these nascent reality disjunctions while preserving the notion of one common real world; notably, by discrediting one version as the product of a faulted or inadequate method of observing the world.

 Mundane reasoning by parallel constraint satisfaction - Mark Derthick, Publisher Carnegie Mellon University Pittsburgh.